Idaho Water Quality at a Glance

 Protect Groundwater Quality

-Help protect Idaho’s precious groundwater resources through responsible practices like proper disposal of household chemicals, supporting sustainable agriculture, and conserving water to maintain aquifer levels.
+Help protect Idaho’s precious groundwater resources through responsible disposal of household chemicals, supporting sustainable agriculture, and conserving water to maintain aquifer levels.
+Rural well owners should consider a whole-home or under-sink filter certified for nitrate, arsenic, and uranium removal.

 Report Water Quality Concerns

-Contact your local water utility immediately for taste, odor, or color concerns.
-Report suspected contamination to Idaho DEQ regional offices for investigation and follow-up to protect public health.
+Contact your local water utility immediately for taste, odour, or colour concerns.
+Report suspected contamination to Idaho DEQ regional offices for investigation and follow-up.
+You can also monitor our live boil water notices tracker to stay informed about emergency alerts across Idaho and the wider US.

 Practice Water Conservation